madnuttah/unbound-docker/doc/DETAILS.md

 ### Updating the Image

-**Even I use it for less important services myself, I don't recommend using solutions like [Watchtower](https://github.com/containrrr/watchtower) to update critical services like your production DNS infrastructure automatically.
+**Even we use it for less important services myself, we don't recommend using solutions like [Watchtower](https://github.com/containrrr/watchtower) to update critical services like your production DNS infrastructure automatically.
 Imagine your network went down due to an update of the image not working as expected.
-Please always test before rolling out an update even I do my best not to break something.**
+Please always test before rolling out an update even we do our best not to break something.**

 **Absolutely no question, keeping all the things up-to-date is top priority nowadays, so a notification service like [DIUN](https://github.com/crazy-max/diun) can inform you when an update has been released so you can take appropriate action if needed.**